levoai/docs/docs/install-traffic-capture-sensors/akamai-edge-worker.md

 ---
 sidebar_position: 8
-description: Deploy Levo.ai PCAP sensor on Cloudflare Worker.
-Follow our detailed guide to set up and configure for enhanced API traffic capture and analysis.
+description: Learn how to deploy Levo.ai Akamai Edge Worker with our step-by-step guide to enhance API traffic capture and analysis.
 ---

 # Akamai Edge Worker

+Deploying the Levo.ai Akamai Edge Worker enables advanced API traffic capture and analysis, ensuring seamless integration with your Akamai-powered setup.
+This guide walks you through the prerequisites, deployment, and configuration of the Edge Worker.

+---

 ## Prerequisites

+Before deploying the Edge Worker, ensure the following requirements are met:

-- **Akamai DNS Configuration:** Your website’s DNS is managed through Akamai.
+- **Akamai DNS Configuration:** Your website’s DNS must be managed through Akamai.
-- **Permissions:** You have the necessary permissions on Akamai to create and configure edge workers to your akamai property.
+- **Permissions:** Ensure you have sufficient permissions on Akamai to create and configure edge workers for your property.
-- **Levo Satellite Setup:** The Satellite has been successfully set up and is accessible via HTTPS from the EdgeWorker.
-Ensure that Domain of the Satellite URL is served by the Akamai platform.
-Please refer to the [Satellite Installation](/install-satellite) for more information.
+- **Levo Satellite Setup:**
+  - Confirm that the Levo Satellite is set up and is accessible via HTTPS from the EdgeWorker.
+  - Ensure that the Satellite's domain is served through Akamai platform by configuring an A record or a CNAME in Akamai's DNS settings.
+  - Refer to the [Satellite Installation Guide](/install-satellite) for levo.ai satellite setup instructions and [Manage DNS Records](https://techdocs.akamai.com/cloud-computing/docs/manage-dns-records) for DNS configuration in Akamai.
 - **Organization ID:** Obtain your Organization ID from Levo dashboard.
-Please refer to [Accessing Organization ID](/integrations/common-tasks.md#accessing-organization-ids)
+Refer to [Accessing Organization ID](/integrations/common-tasks.md#accessing-organization-ids) for details.

 ## Deploying the Edge Worker

 ### Using the CLI

-Follow the steps below to deploy the edge worker to your account.
+Follow the steps below to deploy the EdgeWorker using the CLI.

+#### 1. Setup Akamai CLI and Edge Workers
+- **Install Akamai CLI**:
-- Ensure you have installed Akamai CLI, Edge Workers CLI and authentication credentials.
-Please follow these instructions [Setup Akamai CLI and Install Edge Workers](#setup-akamai-cli-and-edge-workers).
+  - Ensure you have installed [Akamai CLI](https://techdocs.akamai.com/edgeworkers/docs/akamai-cli).
+    - On Windows you may need to add `akamai.exe` location to `Path` environment variable.
+- **Install EdgeWorker CLI**:
+  - Run this command to install the EdgeWorkers CLI `akamai install edgeworkers`.
+- **Set Up Authentication**:
+  - Ensure you have required authentication credentials (e.g., access token and client secret), available on Akamai's **Identity & Access Management** page.
+  - For detailed instructions, refer to [Akamai Setup Authentication Credentials](https://techdocs.akamai.com/developer/docs/set-up-authentication-credentials).

+#### 2. Create Edge Worker ID
+- Navigate to **CDN** > **EdgeWorkers** in the Akamai control center.
+- Click **Create EdgeWorker ID** and fill in the required details:
+  - Name for EdgeWorker ID
+  - Resource Tier
+  - other details before
+- Click **Create**.
-- Ensure you have edge worker created.
-Please follow [Create Edge Worker ID](#create-edge-worker-id).
+- For more details, refer to [Create Akamai Edge Worker ID](https://techdocs.akamai.com/edgeworkers/docs/create-an-edgeworker-id).

-#### Setup Edge Worker
+#### 3. Setup EdgeWorker
-- Clone the edge worker repository `git clone https://github.com/levoai/akamai-worker.git`.
+- Clone the EdgeWorker repository `git clone https://github.com/levoai/akamai-worker.git`.
-- Navigate into the repo `cd akamai-worker`.
+- Navigate into the repository `cd akamai-worker`.
-- Copy `.env.example` to `.env`
+- Copy the example environment file `cp .env.example .env`
-- Configure environment variables:
+- Configure the following environment variables in the .env file:
     - `AKAMAI_WORKER_ID`
     - `AKAMAI_WORKER_NETWORK`
     - `AKAMAI_WORKER_VERSION_INCREMENT` (optional)
+- Prepare the EdgeWorker for deployment `yarn worker:version:prepare` which increments version.
+- Deploy and activate the EdgeWorker `yarn worker:version:deploy` which uploads and activates the code bundle.

 > Note: `\src\bundle.json` contains bundle metadata.

-- Execute `yarn worker:version:prepare` command to increment version and prepare dist.

-- Execute `yarn worker:version:deploy` command to upload and activate bundle.

-That's it!
-The edge worker has been set up.
-Now, let's add this EdgeWorker behavior to your Akamai property.

-#### Adding EdgeWorker Behavior to Akamai Property
+#### 4. Adding EdgeWorker Behavior to Your Akamai Property
+- Login int to Akamai control center.
-- Navigate to Akamai control center and click on **CDN** > **Properties** from left hamburger menu.
+- Navigate to **CDN** > **Properties** from left-hand menu.
-- Click on the property you want to add the EdgeWorker behavior to.
+- Select the property you want to configure and click **Edit New Version**.
-- Click **Edit New Version** button.
-- Under **Property Variables** section, click **+ Variables** to configure below values.
+- Under **Property Variables**, add following variables.
   - `LEVO_SATELLITE_URL` - The URL of the Satellite where the traffic will be sent.
   - `LEVO_ORG_ID` - Your organization ID.
-  - `LEVO_ENV` - The desired environment name in which you wish to see you applications on the Levo Dashboard.
+  - `LEVO_ENV` - The desired environment name.
 Optional, default is `staging`.
   - `LEVO_SERVICE_NAME` - The name of the service you are monitoring.
 Optional.
-  - **Note:** These variables are already prefixed by **PMUSER_** as you can see in the section.
+  >   **Note:** These variables are prefixed with **PMUSER_** in this section.
-- Under **Property Configuration Settings** > **Rules** > **Behaviors** > **EdgeWorkers** choose **On** and select the Edge Worker ID.
+- Under **Property Configuration Settings**, go to > **Rules** > **Behaviors**, and:
-- Click **Save** and under Activate tab click **Activate** button to apply on Staging and/or Production accordingly.

-#### Setup Akamai CLI and Edge Workers
-- Ensure you have [Akamai CLI](https://techdocs.akamai.com/edgeworkers/docs/akamai-cli) installed.
-  - On Windows you may need to add `akamai.exe` location to `Path` environment variable
-- Install edge workers using `akamai install edgeworkers`.
-- Ensure you have required authentication credentials like access token and client secret for your account.
-These can be found on Akamai **Identity & Access Management** page.
-- For more details please refer to docs [Akamai Setup Authentication Credentials](https://techdocs.akamai.com/developer/docs/set-up-authentication-credentials).

-#### Create Edge Worker ID
-- Navigate to Akamai control center and click on **CDN** > **EdgeWorkers** from left hamburger menu.
+  - Enable **EdgeWorkers** behavior.
-- Click on **Create EdgeWorker ID** button.
+  - Select the appropriate EdgeWorker ID.
-- Fill in the required fields like name for EdgeWorker ID, Resource Tier and other details before clicking on Create button.
-- For more details please refer to docs [Create Akamai Edge Worker ID](https://techdocs.akamai.com/edgeworkers/docs/create-an-edgeworker-id).
+- Save your changes and activate the property for Staging and/or Production.

+---

+**That's it!**

+Your EdgeWorker is now deployed and integrated with your Akamai property.
+Monitor and analyse your API traffic using the Levo.ai platform.
+For further support, feel free to reach out to the Levo.ai team at support@levo.ai.